calumbradley/code-snippets/js/getTimeDifferenceFromToday.md

-## Example: Calculate the Difference Between a Date and Time, Handling Future Times
+## Example: Calculate the Difference Between a Date and Time with Days, Hours, and Minutes

 ```javascript
 function getTimeDifferenceFromDateTime(dateString, timeString) {